-For many of us (semi-) retirement brings with it the dream of being able to travel more, and for many that means buying a campervan.
+For many of us (semi-) retirement brings with it the dream of being able to travel more, and for a select few, that means buying a campervan.

 The appeal is obvious: the freedom to settle down for the night in whatever picturesque corner of the world you’ve stumbled upon that day, unencumbered by the need to book ahead, dress for dinner, or fulfill any one of the numerous social niceties you swore that you would abandon the day you donated your old work suits to charity.